reinhart1010/nix/docs/en/common/write.md

 Use the `who` command to find out all terminal_ids of all active users active on the system.
 See also `mesg`.
 More information: <https://manned.org/write>.

-- Send a message to a given user on a given terminal id:
+- Send a message to a given user on a given terminal ID:

 `write `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">username</span>` `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">terminal_id</span>